perfana/perfana-docs/docs/analysing/analysing.md

 ## Dynatrace (Enterprise feature)

-Perfana can be [integrated with Dynatrace](https://docs.perfana.io/docs/integrations/integrations.html#dynatrace) to include tracing information in your test run results.
+Perfana can be [integrated with Dynatrace](https://docs.perfana.io/docs/integrations/integrations.html#dynatrace-enterprise-feature) to include tracing information in your test run results.
 If a Dynatrace integration has been setup the `Dynatrace` tab will be visible.

 The Dynatrace view has the following sections:

 ### Dynatrace entitiy

-Use the dropdown to select one of the [configured Dynatrace entities](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#system-under-test) for the `system under test`.
+Use the dropdown to select one of the [configured Dynatrace entities](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#system-under-test-settings) for the `system under test`.
 ### Problems

-The problem section will show if any "Problems" have been detected by the Dynatrace AI during the test.
+The problem section will show if any "Problems" have been detected by the Dynatrace AI that impacted the selected Dynatrace entity during the test.
 ### Request filter

 In this section you can set a number of request filters:

-* **Only show traces that fail to meet Service Level Objective**: If a Service Level Objective has been specified for response times metrics, the reqirement values can be used to filter traces.
+* **Only show traces that fail to meet Service Level Objective**: If a Service Level Objective has been specified for response times metrics, the requirement values can be used to filter traces.
 * **Only show traces with duration longer than**: Can be used to filter on minimum duration of the traces
-* **Only show traces with duration shorte than**: Can be used to filter on maximum duration of the traces
+* **Only show traces with duration shorter than**: Can be used to filter on maximum duration of the traces
 * **Request name**: Filter on request name

 ### Multidimensional analysis